 The majority of our schools use the Understanding Christianity resource to support the teaching and learning of Christianity in RE lessons.
-This approach enables teachers and pupils to explore theological concepts in their classroom, through learning to interpret biblical texts, making sense of the core beliefs, understanding the impact on the lives of believers and making connections between their own beliefs and those they are studying.
+This approach enables teachers and pupils to explore theological concepts in their classroom, by learning to interpret biblical texts, making sense of the core beliefs, understanding the impact on the lives of believers and making connections between their own beliefs and those they are studying.

 We can provide full training for schools and refresher training for teaching staff for the Understanding Christianity Resource.